 Andy Smith is another professional I met on Twitter several years ago.
 I was especially drawn to Andy because he was not only an Appreciative Inquiry practitioner, but also a certified Neuro Linguistic Programming trainer (NLP).
 It’s always exciting to connect to someone with similar professional areas of interest and trainings.
 NLP and AI are a lovely pair.

-All links to all Andy’s services and products, and other references menioned in this episode are at the end of this post.
+All links to all Andy’s services and products, and other references mentioned in this episode are at the end of this post.

 NLP and Appreciative Inquiry